Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/docs/README.md

     The factor of 1.5 comes in the denominator due to the 3-phase symmetrical load condition.
 At every time instant, all three inductors are connected to the DC bus ( 1 series and 2 parallel).

+  From the above equation, it would be desirable to have as high inductance as possible for minimizing the ripple current.
+However, this reduces the R/L ratio.
+On the other hand, if the inductance is reduced to achieve a good R/L ratio, the ripple current increases.
-To pay due diligence to the aspect of emulating physical motor circuits and at the same time minimize the ripple current, a 100uH inductor [PA4344.104NLT](https://www.digikey.com/en/products/detail/pulse-electronics-power/PA4344.104NLT/5436742) is chosen.
+  It can be observed from the above discussion that there is a tradeoff between the R/L ratio and the ripple current.
+To pay due diligence to the aspect of emulating behaviour of physical real-life high speed - low inductance motors and at the same time minimize the ripple current, `100uH` inductor [PA4344.104NLT](https://www.digikey.com/en/products/detail/pulse-electronics-power/PA4344.104NLT/5436742) is chosen.

  > `L` = 100 uH

+ This inductor has an ESR of `118 mΩ`.
+Thus, along with sensing resistor and the Gate driver output resistance, the half bridge yeilds the R/L ratio of `~ 8`.
+This is  close to the R/L ratio of low inductance high speed motors.
+Example of benchmarked motors are mentioned in the [References](#ref) section below.

 ## DC link capacitor: